What’s the best gym management software platform in 2022?

 In 2020, Zen Planner focused on addressing the many COVID-related issues facing gym owners and developing the links to UpLaunch and SugarWOD: “Gym owners can now manage the full, end-to-end member journey and provide the ultimate experience all while growing their business, engaging their community, and increasing revenue,” Zen Planner reported.

 As noted above, Zen Planner has worked to improve assignment of recurring staff tasks, custom class settings, reservation management, waitlist management and administration of late cancellations.
-Members can now also check in for reserved classes via the member app, taking the burden off staff members.
+As of 2021, members could also check in for reserved classes via the member app, taking the burden off staff members.

-Zen Planner’s package is changing as Daxko acquires more and more software providers, so it seems as though this long-serving platform is very much in flux.
-But dramatic changes aren’t upon us just yet.
+Zen Planner’s package is always changing as Daxko acquires more and more software providers, so it seems as though this long-serving platform is still evolving.
 Zen Planner will help you run your business—that’s been established.
-But it’s not the true leader even though it might provide the best reporting and customer service.
+But it’s not the true leader even though it might provide the best reporting.

-Our advice: Zen Planner seems poised for evolution, so keep an eye on updates from the company.
+Our advice: Keep an eye on updates from the company.
 As with all platforms, it’s becoming very clear that users should be prepared to invest time learning how to use their system of choice.
 In Zen Planner’s case, be sure to lean hard on customer service to get what you need.
-That’s long been a strength of the company, so make sure you take advantage of their support team.

 The Rest of the Gym Software Providers

-In this review of gym management software for 2021, we chose to focus on what we consider the top platforms—those used by the majority of gyms we surveyed.
+In this review of gym management software, we chose to focus on what we consider the top platforms—those used by the majority of gyms we surveyed.
 The evaluation above covered the biggest players in the gym management software game.
 Dozens of other companies exist.

-Triib didn’t make our list for in-depth evaluation, but it’s worth mentioning that it was the fifth most-used software provider according to our surveys in the Gym Owners United and Two-Brain Growth Facebook groups.
+Triib didn’t make our list for in-depth evaluation, but it’s worth mentioning that it was the fifth most-used software provider according to our 2021 and 2022 surveys in the Gym Owners United and Two-Brain Growth Facebook groups.
 You can learn more about the platform here.

 Also worth mentioning: Glofox, which is used by 9Round, F45, Snap Fitness and others.
 This platform can serve yoga, Pilates, barre, HIIT, indoor-cycling, rowing, boxing and martial-arts studios of varying sizes.
 It’s also set up to accommodate franchises.
 Check it out here.